By: Martin R Meyer, Quite a while ago.

 So what can be done about the smell?(Here comes the commercial).

 Don’t listen!
 Insist that he spray the area.
 You already know it worked on the pet problems you had, it will work on this odor too.
-Visit us at www.odorxit.com or call 1877-odorxit for more information on critter nests.
+Visit us at OdorXit.com or explore The Odor Wizard or call 1877-odorxit for more information on critter nests.

-Martin R Meyer is the President of Listening Systems, Inc., and OdorXit is the registered trademark of Listening Systems.
+Martin R Meyer is the Vice President of Listening Systems, Inc., and OdorXit is the registered trademark of Listening Systems.
 Their mission is to provide the highest quality, safest odor-control products at a reasonable price and to offer the best available advice on solving odor problems, even if you don’t use their products.
-Visit the OdorXit Website for a full list of OdorXit products as well as valuable information on solving a wide range of odor problems.
+Visit the OdorXit Website for a full list of OdorXit products as well as valuable information on The Odor Wizard for solving a wide range of odor problems.